"Twenty Questions" We Hear About Our Overnight Camp

 - Here's an in-depth look at staff training.

-On site we have a complete professional infirmary and four RN’s, along with staff trained in First Aid and CPR.
+Here’s a look at our wellness commitments including Covid-19 prep which will become more specific as the camp season approaches and we have a greater understanding of summer conditions.
+In general, we have a complete professional infirmary and four RN’s, along with staff trained in First Aid and CPR.
 A full hospital and pediatrician's office are 15 miles away in Belfast.
 Orthodontists and other specialists are available as well.
-Here’s a look at our wellness commitments.
+Also note our Covid FAQ.

 PLEASE DESCRIBE RISK PREVENTION AT THE LAKE AND ELSEWHERE